-All teachers and support staff who work with the student will be made aware of their needs, which will be shared with staff through individual student passports and learning plans that will show the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
-We will regularly review the effectiveness of the support and interventions and their impact on the student's progress.
-Students with Education Health Care Plans will have an Annual Review every year to ensure that outcomes identified in the statutory paperwork are being met.
+All teachers and support staff who work with the child will be made aware of their needs, which will be shared with staff through individual pupil passports and learning plans that will show the outcomes sought, the support provided, and any teaching strategies or approaches that are required to ensure individual success in relation to their ability.

+We will regularly review the effectiveness of the support and interventions and their impact on the child's progress. s with Education Health Care Plans will have an Annual Review every year to ensure that outcomes identified in the statutory paperwork are being met, where necessary Local Authority SEND caseworkers will be invited to attend.